NOIRLab Logo

 Origin

 Norma is a small constellation in the southern celestial hemisphere between Ara and Lupus, one of twelve drawn up in the eighteenth century by French astronomer Nicolas-Louis de Lacaille and one of several depicting scientific instruments.
-Its name is Latin for normal, referring to a right angle.
+Norma represents a carpenters square.
+The original name of the constellation was L’Équerre et La Règle which trasnlates as "the set square and the ruler".

 Bright Stars